near/docs/docs/validator/staking.md

 # Download Near Shell with npm:
 npm i -g near-shell
 ```
-Once this is installed, go ahead and run your node.
+Once Near Shell is installed, go ahead and run your node.

 ### Run a Node

 Now that you have the Near Shell, we can set-up your node.
-Please go to the documentation on [How to run a Node](../local-setup/running-testnet.md)
+Please follow [Nearup documentation](https://github.com/near/nearup).

 **IMPORTANT you will need your account ID here, which is your username from the account that you created in the previous step.**